 Vicky Steeves (@VickySteeves) is the first Research Data Management and Reproducibility Librarian ever!
-She holds this position at NYU since August 2015 and just published the article Reproducibility Librarianship in “Collaborative Librarianship” describing her role.
+She has held this position at NYU since August 2015 and just published the article Reproducibility Librarianship in “Collaborative Librarianship” describing her role.
 We interviewed her to learn what it takes to be a reproducibility librarian and why creating this new job title is key for the scientific community.

 Vicky defines reproducibility as “when someone independently confirms results with the same data and code or tools.”
 She works particularly on computational reproducibility, ensuring these tools/code work across computational environments, and firmly believes that librarians ought to work hand-in-hand with researchers to successfully make science more reproducible.

 JoVE: Did you publish the article in “Collaborative Librarianship” in response to the community’s reaction to your title?